StarChart-Labs/chronicler/CONTRIBUTING.md

 - Run `./gradlew clean build` to confirm you are starting from a working Setup
  - Please report any issues with this build step in the GitHub project's issues
 - Create a branch for your work
-- Setup your deveopment environment (see below)
+- Setup your development environment (see below)
 - Make changes
 - Run `./gradlew clean build` to test your changes locally
 - Push your branch to your Fork